Runnable/slash-docker/rails/_posts/2016-06-24-manage-share-images.markdown

 It isn’t very convenient to refer to images by ID numbers.
 Docker helps by allowing images to be assigned a human-readable name and tag.

-Within a Docker command and Dockerfile directives, it’s possible to use either an explicit combination of name and tag separated by a colon (e.g. `demo:1.0`), or name only (e.g. `demo`).
-The latter format is an equivalent of `demo:latest`, as `latest` is the default tag value.
+Within a Docker command and Dockerfile instructions, it’s possible to use either an explicit combination of a name and tag separated by a colon (e.g. "demo:1.0"), or a name only (e.g. "demo").
+The latter format is an equivalent of "demo:latest", as "latest" is the default tag value.

-In the command below, a request is made to the Docker server to build an image and assign the name `demo` to the result:
+In the command below, a request is made to the Docker server to build an image and assign the name "demo" to the result:

 ```bash
 $ docker build -t demo